Skip to content

 Ages 11-13 (Preteen)

 Developmentally: Peer influence intensifies.
-May lie to fit in or maintain image.
-Teach: Integrity = consistency when no one's watching.
-Luke 16:10 (faithful in small = faithful in much).
-Ask: "Would you do that if Jesus was standing next to you?"
-Teach: Reputation built on TRUTH, not image management.
+May lie to fit in or maintain an image.
+Teach: Integrity is consistency when no one's watching.
+Luke 16:10 (faithful in small equals faithful in much).
+Ask: 'Would you do that if Jesus was standing next to you?'
+Teach: Reputation is built on TRUTH, not image management.

 4